Large task activity Design Pattern

 Sr. User Experience Designer

-This design pattern is currently featured in our pattern library, and in used by our partners and HPE OneView.
+As a solution, I designed the component to provide the user with the capability to specify and filter items within the deep task hierarchy structure, quickly and easily.
+This design pattern is currently featured in the HP pattern library, and is in used by our partners across the enterprise product portfolio.
 It is in use for tasks such as assign and import of resources.
-Like anything we design, the components adheres to modern web accessibility standards.

 Subtasks Bar